S3-working-group/s3-practical-guide/docs/all.md

 **Principle:** A basic idea or rule that guides behavior, or explains or controls how something happens or works.

+**Requirement:** A need or desire considered necessary to fulfill to respond to an organizational driver, adequately or as a suitable incremental next step.

 **Role:** A domain that is delegated to an individual, who then becomes the role keeper.